Chart Color Schemes

 Employment drivers in Heathcote are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Heathcote has a balanced workforce comprising white and blue collar jobs, with manufacturing and industrial sectors prominent.
-Its unemployment rate was 4.9% in June 2024.
+Heathcote has a diverse workforce with both white and blue collar jobs, prominent manufacturing and industrial sectors, and an unemployment rate of 5.2%.
+Over the past year, there was estimated employment growth of 1.4%.

 Frequently Asked Questions - Employment